Best golf courses in Florida

 Arnold Palmer might have left his mark at St Augustine, but it’s Orlando’s Bay Hill Resort that is the King’s royal residence.
 With three beautifully manicured loops of nine, the PGA Tour venue – close to Orlando Airport – is a perfect base for an Orlando golf break, offering luxurious accommodation and a wonderfully relaxed atmosphere.
 The man himself lives on-site during the winter months so keep an eye out for golfing royalty!

-No resort in the world can claim to offer Signature design layouts from Nicklaus, Palmer and Watson (Tom, not Bubba), but at the very lovely Reunion, south-west of Orlando, that’s exactly what’s on offer.
+No resort in the world can claim to provide Signature design layouts from Nicklaus, Palmer and Watson (Tom, not Bubba), but at the very lovely Reunion, south-west of Orlando, that’s exactly what’s on offer.
 The Watson course is the most highly regarded, offering unusual elevation changes and colossal amounts of bunkering, but all three are great fun to play.
 And if it’s all going wrong, there’s always the Annika Sorenstam Academy.

 Another venue with multiple courses, Innisbrook’s star attraction remains the sensational Copperhead layout, a long-time PGA Tour tournament host.
 It’s one of four at this excellent Tampa resort, and is famed for its lovely tree-lined routing and demanding tee shots.
 The Island course is now a close rival to its supremacy, having itself enjoyed a massive renovation in recent times.
 Accuracy, not brute strength, is the key, making it the perfect partner for the longer Copperhead.

 As you might expect from a Trump resort, Doral is now bigger and better than ever.
 Located near downtown Miami, the vacation behemoth is a brilliant place to stay and play, with everything you could wish for onsite.
 The Blue Monster – another long-time PGA Tour stop – is the undoubted star of the show, having enjoyed a massive upgrade from Gil Hanse in 2014.
 It’s now longer and tougher than ever!
-With three more courses having been renovated now’s the time to try Trump for yourself.
+With three more courses having been renovated, now is the time to try Trump for yourself.